ember-modifier/ember-modifier/README.md

 A few things to notice here:

-1. TypeScript correctly infers the types of the arguments for the function passed to the modifier; you don't need to specify what `element` or `positional` or `named` are.
+1. TypeScript correctly infers the *base* types of the arguments for the function passed to the modifier; you don't need to specify what `element` or `positional` or `named` are unless you are doing like we are in this example and providing a usefully more-specific type to callers.

 2. If we returned a teardown function which had the wrong type signature, that would also be an error.